lcthomas/eng612s22/grading.md

 To foster your progress this semester, I commit myself to:

 1. Providing substantive and timely commentary on your assignments aimed at cultivating your research skills, analytical abilities, and scholarly voice.
-2. Making myself available for in-person consultation and practical help during office hours and at other scheduled times, including virtual and in-person meetings (in-person meetings will likely be outside if we can manage it).
+2. Making myself available for in-person consultation and practical help during office hours and at other scheduled times, including virtual and in-person meetings (in-person meetings will be outside if we can manage it, after the first two weeks of classes).
 3. Assuming no prior knowledge of course concepts and no technical expertise from students going into any of our labs.
 We will begin at the beginning, so that no one feels left behind.
 4. Allowing students with expertise in particular technologies or skills, or with ongoing projects they wish to continue working on, to challenge themselves and craft their own laboratory experiences and/or final project assignment beyond our work in class.
 5. Working with you to understand your goals and methods when you take intellectual risks in assignments, even if the final product does not turn out as expected.